SID SLOVENIA SOCIAL AND AFFORDABLE HOUSING

-Promoter – Financial IntermediarySID - SLOVENSKA IZVOZNA IN RAZVOJNA BANKA DD LJUBLJANA
+Projektträger – zwischengeschaltetes FinanzinstitutSID - SLOVENSKA IZVOZNA IN RAZVOJNA BANKA DD LJUBLJANA

 Intermediated Framework Loan to SID BANKA (Slovenian national promotion bank) to finance the rental social housing sector across Slovenia.